Return to home

 Whether it’s taken you 3 months, 6 months, or more, you’ve come a long way to get to this stage.
 Now you can breathe a sigh of relief as the period of uncertainty is wrapping up.

-You just need to wait for the completion day to roll around now.
-The completion day was agreed upon during the pre-exchange stage by everyone involved.
-This could be as little as a week after the exchange, or up to whenever is agreed, there is no minimum or maximum requirement.
+You just need to wait for completion day to roll around now.
+Your completion day has been agreed upon during the pre-exchange stage by everyone involved in your transaction.
+The average time between exchange and completion is one week, but it can be up to whatever is agreed, there is no minimum or maximum requirement.

-Between the exchange of contracts and completion, it’s time to get ready.
+The period between the exchange of contracts and completion is best used for preparation.
 As a buyer, book your removals team for moving day and start packing early – don’t leave it until the last minute.
 As a seller, you may need to do the same, but also ensure the property is left in the agreed contractual condition.

 Aim to pack non-essentials first, working up to daily essentials as you near completion.
 We know that it can feel stressful and tiring, but the finish line is close now.
 Try to enjoy this time getting organised and starting your next chapter.